leon4rd/test/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why do pirates not know the alphabet?
+They always get stuck at "C".